 A new curriculum is in development.
 For additional course options, please review the nanocourses available through the Bioinformatics Core Facility.

-Current Computational and Systems Biology coursework includes:
+Current Computational Biology coursework includes:

 Matlab Boot Camp

 - Introduction to Matlab as an integrated environment for data processing and visualization, scientific computing, and modular programming

 - The course covers the concepts of scripting and programming and will address fundamental issues of memory management and debugging.
 Parallels to other environments for scientific data handling such as Perl, Python, R, and programming languages such as C will also be discussed.
 The last day of the course is reserved for an introduction to the popular statistics package R.